35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 [^9]  Officer’s report 22/AP/0554 8 June 2022 para 325

 [^10] 29 intermediate units were also purchased – 19 on Canada Water Plot K1, 10 on Surrey Docks Block E

+[^11] Southwark Plan 2022 P1 Social rented and intermediate housing.
+Reason 2, which says ‘CACI Paycheck data confirms that 93% of households in Southwark have a household income that requires social and intermediate housing’.